sonipa/david/README.md

 ### david

-> This project is a prototype/work in progress at this point
+> Builds from this project are hosted at [sonipa.github.io](http://sonipa.github.io)

 This (will be) the source for my site.
 The old one will be gone when this is ready, so get your last looks for the sort of broken version 2.1: [davidmulhern.com](http://davidmulhern.com)